 There are still times when hot water is needed to give the cleaning and sanitation you need.
 Follow this water temperature guide for the best results.

 - Benefits: Cleans heavy soil and is best for oily stains, sanitizes linens infected with bacteria or fungus, kills insects

-- Good For: White cotton clothes (underwear) worn close to the body, bed and kitchen linens, heavily soiled or sweaty garments, oily stains and sick bed linens
+- Good For: White cotton clothes (underwear) worn close to the body, bed and kitchen linens, bath towels, heavily soiled or sweaty garments, oily stains and sick bed linens

 - Problems: Can fade colors, sets protein stains and shrinks some fabrics

 When to Use Cold Water for Laundry

 - Benefits: Most energy efficient and cost saving water temperature, less likely to shrink items or fade them, acceptable water temperature for any washable fabric